CyreseM/CyreseM/README.md

 - 🔭 I’m currently working on a video game using unreal engine
 - 🌱 I’m currently learning Kivy MD
 - 👯 I’m looking to collaborate on anything involving UI/UX
-- 🤔 I’m looking for a job and something that challenges me to be the best at what I do
-- 💬 Ask me anything ...really just anything
 - 📫 How to reach me: millscyrese@gmail.com
-- 🦾 Computer languages i know,Javascript, Python, C++,R
-- 🌌 Proficiently Skilled in - Three.js , ReactJS, Python,R
+- 🌌 Proficiently Skilled in - Java, ReactJS, Python, Javascript
 - 🛹 Other Skills - Game dev with unreal engine, 3D designing with blender, UI / UX design